Easy Spanish Rice Recipe

 “Hey Alexa, play ‘Mi Gente’ by J Balvin.”

 These were my words as I prepared to make this cozy rice recipe.
 Turn on your favorite Spanish music and cook up this delicious authentic Mexican Rice recipe!

-You might think that Spanish Rice is native to Mexico, but it is in fact, it is not!
+You might think that Spanish Rice is native to Mexico, but it is not!

 Since rice is not native to Mexico, it is thought that the Spaniards brought it over to Central America during the invasion in the 1500s, after their travels to Asia.

-I love that the two cultures married to create such a delicious staple in the Mexican food culture.
+Over time the two cultures married to create a delicious staple in the Mexican food culture.
 I couldn’t imagine eating tacos stuffed to the brim without a side of Mexican Rice and beans.

 Easy Spanish Rice Recipe